microsoft/fluentui/ghdocs/STYLING.md

 A component should consist of these files:

 * `ComponentName.props.ts` - The interfaces for the component.
 We separate these out for documentation reasons.
 * `ComponentName.base.tsx` - The unstyled component.
-This renders DOM structure and conrtains logic, MINUS styling opinions.
+This renders DOM structure and contains logic, MINUS styling opinions.
 * `ComponentName.styles.ts` - Exports a `getStyles` function for the component which takes in `IComponentNameStyleProps` and returns `IComponentNameStyles`.

 Once these are defined, you can export the component which ties it all together: